The World Mission Society Church of God: Religious Freedom or Religious Fraud?

 - WMSCOG recruiters do not admit to the monetary requirements for membership in their organization.
 WMSCOG members are required to give 10% of their gross income for their “tithe” in addition to other “freewill offerings”.
 New members study a number of lessons when they join.
 The “tithes and offerings” lesson is one of the last lessons they will be taught.
 Why is this requirement kept a secret until the member has spent a considerable amount of time studying approximately 10 other topics?
 Where does all of the money go?
 Why doesn’t the WMSCOG distribute financial statements to its members like mainstream churches?

 What do these WMSCOG members gain by purposely withholding information in order to recruit?
-From the answers I received from WMSCOG members, I’d say new recruits!
+From the answers I received from WMSCOG members, I would say new recruits!

 If a WMSCOG recruiter approached you and asked, “Would you like to join my church?
 As members we give up most of our free time, spend countless hours in the church and give the church 10% of our money”.
 Would you join?
 If someone was informed of the WMSCOG’s requirements and decided to join, that person would be absolutely within his or her right to do so.
 However, I personally witnessed WMSCOG members, with intent, withhold information in order to recruit new unsuspecting members by disallowing them to make a real informed decision.
 A religious organization should not, and does not have the authority to decide when a person can handle and can not handle the truth about its requirements for membership.
 This is deceptive recruiting, and religious fraud, period.